beeware/toga/docs/tutorial/tutorial-0.rst

     Toga has some minimum requirements:

-    * If you're on OS X, you need to be on 10.7 (Lion) or newer.
+    * If you're on OS X, you need to be on 10.10 (Yosemite) or newer.

-    * If you're on Linux, you need to have GTK+ 3.4 or later.
-This is the version that ships starting with Ubuntu 12.04 and Fedora 17.
+    * If you're on Linux, you need to have GTK+ 3.10 or newer.
+This is the version that ships starting with Ubuntu 14.04 and Fedora 20.

+    * If you're on Windows, you need to have Windows 10 or newer.

     If these requirements aren't met, Toga either won't work at all, or won't have full functionality.